From setup to shot data in minutes

 Review Your Results

-See each shot's speed, confidence rating, and position in the frame.
+See each shot's speed and position in the frame.
 Your full session history is saved to the cloud automatically.
 Compare with teammates anytime.

 Cloud-synced · Offline-capable · Unlimited history